Tobijes/inference-api/README.md

 - Sets up instrumentation for Prometheus metrics collection.
 Default includes inference time histogram metric in high resolution and all API endpoints in low resolution.

 ## Mental model of the package
+The goal of the package is to seperate the CPU/GPU intensive part of ML inference from the async web API non-blocking nature.
+Easy to use "Dynamic Batching" is also a huge part of it.
+Inference requests are received in the `API` using the FastAPI framework and then forwarded to the `Scheduler`.
+The `Scheduler` forwards batches to a `Model`.
+Batches are made from queues group by keyword arguments in the submission call.
+The `Model` receives batches along with keyword arguments in the `infer()` function.
+It is up the `Model` class code to use the keyword arguments for required purposes like
+- A `task` keyword argument for differentiating between multiple ways of embedding like "passage" or "query" in an text embedding model
+- A `source_language` or `target_language` keyword argument to use a predefined machine translation pipeline
+- A `modality` keyword argument for choosing preprocessing pipeline for multimodal models like CLIP that can embed both images and text.

+Multiple requests with the same task are batched together for more efficient usage of the device.
+The Dynamic Batching algorithm can take the following into account:
+1. Time since batch was started (`INFERENCE_MAX_BATCH_WAIT_MS`)
+2. Statically defined maximum batch size (`INFERENCE_MAX_BATCH_SIZE`)
+3. Element length aware batching **(Not implemented)**
+    - Sort items and create batches with items of matching length to reduce required padding tokens

 ```mermaid
 flowchart LR;